Our Team

 CEO

-Mr. Ryan Wood began investigating this technology approach in 2014.
-Kopp and Wood formed Electric Fusion Systems to bring this technology forward, leveraging our joint synthesis and insights into practical fusion energy products.
-He has direct experience in energy conservation and is very familiar with how utilities run their business from both the electric supply and demand sides.
+Mr. Ryan Wood began investigating this fusion technology approach in 2014.
+Kopp and Wood formed Electric Fusion Systems to bring this technology forward, leveraging their joint synthesis and insights into practical fusion energy products.
+He has direct experience in engineering management, energy conservation and is very familiar with how utilities run their business from both the electric supply and demand sides.
 He has built and sold products to utilities that have even in one case been given away by utilities to their customers for free because they were so effective at reducing energy demand.

 Kenneth Kopp